Geojuffie/HackingEDPlanning-Team5-QGISNL/technical_guide.md

 ### Use of sprague-multiplier model and plugin in QGIS 3.x

 The challenge was to get population data for custom school-age groups and custom geographical area's.
-Using the population data from WorldPop, the geographical data from HDX and the Sprague multiplier methodology (available as a QGIS model).
+Using the population data from WorldPop, the geographical data from HDX, a QGIS model (improvement on the IIEP version) and the Sprague multiplier methodology (through a new plugin for QGIS).

 The following steps will get you population data for user selected geographical area's and a user selected school-age group.